ngs-docs/angus/03_the_filesystem.rst

     $ ls

-You will see
+You will see several files with names like these:

 .. code:: bash

-        sra_metadata  untrimmed_fastq
+        FASTAS    10_454_reads.sff

 ls stands for 'list' and it lists the contents of a directory.

-There are two items listed.
 What are they?
 We can use a command line argument with ``ls`` to get more information.

 .. code:: bash

     $ ls -F
-    sra_metadata/  untrimmed_fastq/
+    FASTAS/    10_454_reads.sff

 Anything with a "/" after it is a directory.
 Things with a "\*" after them are programs.
 If there are no decorations, it's a file.